 If your landlord disconnects your water supply to try to make you leave the property, this is a form of harassment and is a criminal offence.
 If this happens, you should contact Citizens Advice or get legal advice.

-There are some types of tenancy, called an assured shorthold tenancy, where it's very easy for the landlord to evict you.
-If you try to take any action against your landlord, such as going to court or speaking to a Tenancy Relations Officer, this may lead to your landlord taking steps to evict you.
+If you try to take any action against your landlord, such as going to court or speaking to a Housing Officer, this may lead to your landlord taking steps to evict you.